openhab/openhab-docs/installation/armbian.md

 ## Recommended hardware

-OpenHab will run on any Armbian [supported hardware](https://www.armbian.com/download/?device_support=Supported) but performance will vary due to hardware limitations.
-It is recommended to choose boards that have at least:
+OpenHab will run on any Armbian [supported hardware](https://www.armbian.com/download/?device_support=Supported) but it is recommended to choose boards that have at least:

 - 512 Kb of memory (on minimal or server image)